-When some people think about drug abuse, they often picture a person roaming the streets to purchase illegal drugs.
-In fact, more and more people are turning to their own medicine cabinets to get high.
-Prescription drug abuse affects people of all ages and walks of life.
-Those who misuse prescriptions risk serious health issues and addiction.
-Also, taking medications not prescribed to you may cause dangerous interactions with any other medications or substances you are using.
-Prescription drug abuse includes:
+When most people think about drug abuse, they picture a person roaming the streets to purchase illegal drugs like cocaine and heroin.
+But the truth is that more and more people are turning to their own medicine cabinets to get “high.”
+Prescription drug abuse is a growing problem in the US.
+It affects people of all ages and from all walks of life.
+People who misuse prescription medications risk serious health issues and addiction.
+Also, taking medications not prescribed to you can cause dangerous interactions with other medications or substances you are using.

-• Taking medicine in ways not prescribed.
-For example, crushing pills then snorting them.
+• Taking a medicine in ways not prescribed.
+For example, crushing pills and snorting them.

-Some of the most common prescription drugs that people abuse are opioid painkillers, sedatives, stimulants, and anti-anxiety medications.
-These prescriptions could be habit-forming, especially if someone has a history of addictive behaviors like smoking or alcohol use.
+Some of the most common prescription drugs that people abuse are opioid painkillers, sedatives and tranquilizers (anti-anxiety medications), and stimulants used to treat ADHD.
+These prescription drugs are habit-forming, especially in people who have a history of addictive behaviors like smoking or alcohol use.

 Substance Overview: Prescription Drugs